John Dowland: Second Book of Songs (1600)

 Dowland published his Second Booke of Songs or Ayres in 1600.
-It has 22 lute songs.
-There is also an instrumental work, Dowland’s adew for Master Oliver Cromwell.
+The book was published in London, although Dowland was in Denmark at the time.
+The manuscript was sent to Dowland's wife, who liaised with the publisher George Eastland.
+It has 22 lute songs, plus an instrumental work, Dowland’s adew for Master Oliver Cromwell.
 The songs are as follows: